-Project: 1,000 Square Feet (0.00701459%)
+1,000 Square Feet (0.00701459%) Project

 Much of my recent work has been inspired, either directly or tangentially, through my experience working as an artist onboard ships.
 In 2013 I sailed through the High Arctic aboard the Antigua with The Arctic Circle residency program.
 In 2014, I sailed on the last remaining wooden whaleship in the world, in residence as part of the The 38th Voyage program at Mystic Seaport, CT.
 Throughout both residencies, and on other shipboard cruises, I have come to be fascinated by the ocean, and dramatically more aware of shoreline pollution washed up in the tide.
 Particularly in the Arctic, while hiking daily on the archipelago of Svalbard, we were shocked to discover the enormous amount of garbage washed ashore in a remote, largely uninhabited place.

-It is these experiences and this collaborative writing that has partly inspired me to begin this project to document the Great Pacific Garbage Patch from afar.
+These experiences, in part, have inspired me to begin this project to document the Great Pacific Garbage Patch from afar.
 Working at the Tides Institute, specifically the waterfront of Eastport, was greatly inspiring to this new body of work.
 Creating handmade paper from local waters, and using suminagashi and watercolor monoprint, I am creating images of a repetition of shapes throughout the series of work, symbolizing the role of consumerist goods and mass-market culture in the Great Pacific Garbage Patch.
 100 images were made in Eastport, Maine.
 100 images were made in the Meadowlands of NJ.
 100 images were made in Benin, West Africa.
 During my time in Easton, I will make another 100 images, based on the waterfront of local waterways.
 Each one of the images will be a modest 1 foot by 1 foot in dimension.
 These will eventually be followed by 6 other site-specific collections of 100 prints, totaling 1,000 prints at 1,000 square feet, the equivalent of 0.00701459% of the actual garbage patch.